Top Three Ways Supplement Companies Fail You

 Genetic variation is the spice of life.
 Some of us are, for instance, supertasters—we have more taste buds than most people and thus foods and flavors taste more strongly to us.14 Some of us are lactose intolerant—we have reduced levels of the enzyme that allows us to digest dairy products.15 And some of us have a variation of a gene called methyltetrahydrofolate reductase (MTHFR) that prevents or impairs our body from easily forming the active forms of vitamin B12 and folic acid.

 Vitamin B12 and folic acid help breakdown homocysteine.
 Although homocysteine is naturally produced by the body, it’s toxic.
 The active form of vitamin B12, methylcobalamin, donates a methyl group to homocysteine, which then turns into methionine, an essential amino acid.

 Once B12 donates its methyl group, it needs a new one.
 Methylfolate is the sole molecule than can donate a methyl group to vitamin B12, thereby recycling vitamin B12 into its active form, methylcobalamin.
 When your levels of methylcobalamin or methyl folate are too low, homocysteine builds.
-High homocysteine levels have been linked to an increased risk of cardiovascular disease, dementia, and osteoporosis.
+High homocysteine can damage blood vessels and has been linked to an increased risk of cardiovascular disease, dementia, and osteoporosis.